el-timm/platform-template/README.md

 ## Project Notes

 The template is built to include all of the JavaScript dependencies required by the SPIN template.
 Many of these libraries are for demonstration purposes, and likely are not necessary for your deployment.
-You'll want to augment the JS included into your project accordingly
+You'll want to augment the JS included into your project accordingly.
+(See bower.json)

 ## Host Configuration